Seravo/wp-multisite-plugin-statistics/readme.md

 WP Multisite Plugin Statistics
 ================================

-A multisite plugin to show plugin activations across all your sites.
+A multisite plugin to show statistics of plugin activations across all your sites.

 Description
 -----------